Long-Term Central Venous Access

 Methods of Insertion of LTCVA Devices

 Placement of LTCVA devices (eg, percutaneous tunneled external catheters, subcutaneous implanted ports, and PAS ports) is generally best performed under sterile conditions in a surgical suite or an interventional radiology suite, to minimize the incidence of infections.
-Most procedures are performed on an outpatient basis or immediately prior to a scheduled admission.
-Local anesthesia and short-acting barbiturates and sedatives are safe and provide excellent patient comfort and sedation.
-The use of peri-procedural fluoroscopy during LTCVA device placement is strongly recommended: (1) to allow the operator to observe the course of the guidewire and catheter as they pass down through the thorax region under fluoroscopy, as this enables identification of any aberrancies in the catheter pathway suggesting congenital, treatment-induced, or disease-induced alterations in venous anatomy; (2) to help select final catheter tip location; and (3) to help prevent potential procedural complications.
+These procedures are generally performed using a local anesthetic in conjunction with an intravenous short-acting opiate analgesic (eg, fentanyl) and a benzodiazepine sedative (eg, midazolam), thus safely providing a satisfactory level of patient comfort and sedation throughout the procedure.
+The use of periprocedural fluoroscopy during LTCVA device placement is strongly recommended: (1) to allow the operator to observe the course of the guidewire and catheter as they pass down through the thorax region under fluoroscopy, as this enables identification of any aberrancies in the catheter pathway suggesting congenital, treatment-induced, or disease-induced alterations in venous anatomy; (2) to help select final catheter tip location; and (3) to help prevent potential procedural complications.
 PICC lines can be placed by specially trained nurses under sterile conditions on the hospital wards or in dedicated procedure rooms.

-The most common technique used in LTCVA device placement is the percutaneous method of Seldinger, using the subclavian vein or the internal jugular vein.
-Venous ultrasound can be very useful for guiding successful placement of the venipuncture needle into the initial point of entry of the subclavian vein or the internal jugular vein.
-Alternatively, a venous cutdown approach to the cephalic, external jugular, internal jugular, or saphenous vein can provide appropriate access for LTCVA device placement.
-Use of a venous cutdown approach (instead of a percutaneous venipuncture approach) for LTCVA device placement can essentially eliminate the risk of significant peri-procedural complications, such as pneumothorax or injury to a major vascular structure.
+The most common technique used in LTCVA device placement is the percutaneous method of Seldinger; this involves the use of a venipuncture needle, guidewire, and dilator and peel-away introducer sheath, which are generally directed to the subclavian vein or the internal jugular vein.
+Periprocedural venous ultrasound, performed at the time of LTCVA device placement, is extremely useful for guiding successful placement of the venipuncture needle into the initial point of entry of the subclavian vein or the internal jugular vein, and has quickly become a standard of practice among healthcare providers involved in LTCVA device placement.
+Alternatively, a direct venous cutdown approach to the cephalic, external jugular, internal jugular, or saphenous vein can provide appropriate access for LTCVA device placement.
+The direct venous cutdown approach, which does not require the use of a venipuncture needle, guidewire, or dilator and peel-away introducer sheath, for LTCVA device placement, essentially eliminates the risk of significant periprocedural complications, such as pneumothorax or injury to a major vascular structure.

 Subcutaneous Implanted Ports